What State Of Matter Is Nitrogen

 Q: Is nitrogen heavier than air?

 A: Nitrogen gas (N2) is slightly lighter than air.
-The average molecular weight of air is about 29 g/mol, while the molecular weight of nitrogen is approximately 28 g/mol.
-Therefore, nitrogen tends to rise in the atmosphere.
+In real terms, the average molecular weight of air is about 29 g/mol, while the molecular weight of nitrogen is approximately 28 g/mol.
+Which means, nitrogen tends to rise in the atmosphere.

 Q: What is the temperature of liquid nitrogen?